dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 ## <span id="scope-closures"></span>Scope (Global, Local, Lexical) and Closures

-_"Explain closures"_ is a famous (and occasionally dreaded) JavaScript technical interview question.
-The truth is that plenty of skilled JS developers have difficulty explaining closures, even if they conceptually _understand_ (and even use) them.
+_"Explain closures"_ is an infamous JavaScript technical interview question.
+The truth is that plenty of skilled JS developers have difficulty _explaining_ closures, even if they conceptually _understand_ (and even use) them.
 Let's back up and talk about the concepts necessary to explain a closure.

 ### Scope

 In order to grasp _closures_, we need to understand **scope** first.
-Scope is simply the context of our code: where variables and functions are accessible.
+Scope is simply the context of our code: where variables and functions are _accessible_.

 The following example demonstrates two scopes, **global scope** and **local scope**: